spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 ------WebKitFormBoundaryQApJRAsTKClOX1Fa--
 ```

-Now, with all the things we've gone through in understanding how Server Actions work, we should have at least 3 paths to get the flag.
+Now, with all the things we've gone through to understand how Server Actions work, we should have at least 3 paths to get the flag.

 ### Path 1 - Rosebud, kaching and motherlode